Aspects of enumerative geometry with quadratic forms: Introduction

 We approach the question of lifting such classical degeneration formulas to $\GW(k)$ from a somewhat different point of view.
-We apply Theorem~\ref{thm:comparison} and the results obtained in \S\ref{sec:Local}-\ref{sec:DualBundle} to give a generalization of the classical degeneration formulas for counting singularities in a morphism $f:X\to C$, with $X$ a smooth projective variety and $C$ a smooth projective curve (admitting for technical reasons a half-canonical line bundle); for $X$ a curve, this a refinement of the classical Riemann-Hurwicz formula.
+We apply Theorem~\ref{thm:comparison} and the results obtained in \S\ref{sec:Local}-\ref{sec:Twisting} to give a generalization of the classical degeneration formulas for counting singularities in a morphism $f:X\to C$, with $X$ a smooth projective variety and $C$ a smooth projective curve (admitting for technical reasons a half-canonical line bundle in case $X$ has odd dimension); for $X$ a curve, this a refinement of the classical Riemann-Hurwitz formula.
 Our generalization gives an identity in $\GW(k)$; applying the rank homomorphism recovers the classical numerical formulas.
-In the case of even dimensional varieties, we apply the degeneration formula to compute the Euler characteristic of smooth diagonalizable hypersurfaces, that is, a hypersurface $X\subset \P^{n+1}_k$ defined by an equation of the form $\sum_{i=0}^{n+1}a_iX_i^m$, see Theorem~\ref{thm:EulerCharDiagonalHyp}.
+In the case of even dimensional varieties, we apply the degeneration formula to compute the Euler characteristic of generalized Fermat hypersurfaces, that is, a hypersurface $X\subset \P^{n+1}_k$ defined by a polynomial of the form $\sum_{i=0}^{n+1}a_iX_i^m$, see Theorem~\ref{thm:EulerCharDiagonalHyp}.
 As a special case, we find an explicit formula for the Euler characteristic of a quadric hypersurface, Corollary~\ref{cor:EvenQuadric EulerChar}.
-The question of computing the Euler characteristic of a quadric hypersurface was raised by Kass-Wickelgren.
+The question of computing the Euler characteristic of a quadric hypersurface was raised by Kass and Wickelgren\footnote{private communication}.

-I am grateful to Aravind Asok for a number of very helpful suggestions, as well as corrections to an earlier version of this manuscript.